 1.)
-Identify your interests, passions, skills, abilities, and values
+Identify your interests, passions, talents, skills, abilities, and values

 - Do you want to work with people, computers, ideas?
 How important is salary, geographic location, and the size of the organization?